 As provided by law, rule, or regulation, only custodians who have or will have regular and direct contact with vulnerable persons receiving services or support from facilities or providers covered by the Justice Center Act must sign that they have read and understand the Code of Conduct.

-Each year, the Justice Center recognizes the dedicated women and men who provide support to people with special needs throughout New York State.
-Currently, the Justice Center is seeking nominations for the 2019 Justice Center Code of Conduct Recognition Award.
-The purpose of the Code of Conduct for Custodians of People with Special Needs is to recognize those staff members who demonstrate a strong commitment to the provisions of the Code of Conduct.
+The nomination period is now closed for the annual Justice Center Code of Conduct Awards.
+The Code of Conduct for Custodians of People with Special Needs provides a framework for assisting people with special needs “live self-directed, meaningful lives in their communities, free from abuse and neglect, and protected from harm.”
+The purpose of this award is to recognize those staff members who demonstrate a strong commitment to the provisions of the Code of Conduct.

 Who can be nominated?